give-it-your-best-shot/Java-OOP-BookManagement-project/README.md

 ## You will find in this repo:

-* My small application after 30 hours of learning JavaOOP about managing books in the library
+* My small application after 30 hours of learning JavaOOP about managing books in the library.
-* NetBeans Apache Ant project including JUnit test
+* NetBeans Apache Ant project including JUnit test.
-* .gitignore file for NetBeans project
+* .gitignore file for NetBeans project.
-* README.md - this file itself - using Markdown language
+* README.md - this file itself - using Markdown language.
-* Hope you like it
+* Hope you like it.

 ## 2022 dang.huynh | https://www.facebook.com/profile.php?id=100008147080023